rega-cev/Rega-ASI/SOP270-Updating-resistance-algorithms.md

       1. base Outputfile: interpretation
     1. Under analysis data group
       1. name: asi_rules (where the git repository is)
-      1. click browse to select the algorithm from your computer
+      1. file content: click browse to select the algorithm from your computer
       1. click upload
       1. click add
   1. Click ok